 Occupational therapy is designed to help children with developmental delays or with conditions known for a high probability of delays.
 This therapy can help children improve their cognitive, physical, sensory, and motor skills as well as with play and general communication skills.
+At Monkey Mouths, we have specialized training for patients that are birth to 20 years old.

 Monkey Mouths currently provides pediatric occupational therapy in the following areas: